Traven-B/mymodern/project_docs/PROJECT_STRUCTURE.md

 - The program is designed to work with multiple libraries concurrently.
 - It runs in constant time regardless of the number of libraries, thanks to Crystal's concurrency features.
-- Minimal changes to the core codebase are required when adding new libraries.
+- Minimal changes to the codebase are required when adding new libraries.
-- The main challenge is accurately parsing the web pages for each specific library.
+- The main challenge is parsing the web pages for each specific library.